 Sustainable aquaculture to support mangrove forest restoration in Indonesia (PASMI)

-The research focuses on multi-trophic coastal aquaculture systems, which support the restoration of mangrove forests in Indonesia.
+This research focuses on multi-trophic coastal aquaculture systems, which support the restoration of mangrove forests in Indonesia.
 In these systems, different organisms, such as shrimp, blue crab and others, are produced in an integrated way, thereby supporting resilient livelihoods while also safeguarding the mangrove functions for coastal protection.

 Aim: In many tropical countries, clearance of mangrove ecosystems for coastal development results in decreased seafood from fisheries, abrasion of land, losses of prospering rural livelihoods, and reduced sedimentation required to counteract land subsidence and sea level rise.
 Current development programs in Indonesia envision a future in which mangroves underpin coastal protection and resilient livelihoods, and both aquaculture and fisheries provide healthy foods for rural and urban populations.
 Within this frame, the PASMI project aims to enhance sustainable rural-urban food systems by designing, together with the main stakeholders, environmentally friendly alternatives for extensive shrimp culture, which often goes at the expense of mangrove areas.
 PASMI will specifically support and analyze the introduction of blue swimming crab farming and integrated-multi-trophic-aquaculture (IMTA) of shrimp, fish, seaweed, green mussel and blood cockle in three sites in North Java, Indonesia, which currently suffer from mangrove loss and land subsidence due to urbanization.

-PASMI’s objective is to contribute to the vision of Demak Regency by assessing the feasibility of developing:
+Objectives: PASMI’s objective is to contribute to the vision of Demak Regency by assessing the feasibility of developing:

 - Integrated multi-trophic shrimp farming systems, using stocked filter ponds and poly culture, in the coastal landscape suffering from salinity intrusions and fresh water shortage due to nearby urban areas.